Manage metrics in this modern age

 The steps and overview we have presented today offers a first step improvement and foundation stone for business reviews.
 No company wishes to join the examples of Kodak and many other businesses that have fallen foal in the wastes of business history simply due to managing too many tactical and low relevant details.

 Indeed the examples of correct strategic focus and clear metrics and key performance indicators enables companies to transform their staff retention levels, improve customer satisfaction and bottom line values.

 This can be seen with leading examples of companies whom have applied the OKR methodology.
 See my article on that process here.

 Have you other questions on the subject of how to manage too many metrics?
 If so then write a comment below or send us a message so we can respond to you directly.

-- Please share this article across one of your social media outlets, this allows JAMSO to help and reach more people and companies like you struggling with metrics and performance.
+Please share this article across one of your social media outlets, this allows JAMSO to help and reach more people and companies like you struggling with metrics and performance.
 Also, please feel free to share the article directly with a work colleague as an opening discussion point.
-We are happy to discuss with you with no obligation any metrics or performance challenges you face.

 JAMSO helps people and business in the areas of metrics, goal setting, key performance indicators and performance management.